 - 1 percent for Pell in mixed distance education and traditional instruction

-Nine percent of funds will go to institutions participating in special programs, providing occupational training, or demonstrating significant unmet COVID recovery needs, with the remaining 1 percent placed in reserve for direct grants to for-profit IHEs.
+Nine percent of HEERF funds are provided to institutions participating in special programs, providing occupational training, or demonstrating significant unmet COVID recovery needs.

 In the coming weeks, our team will share additional resources on how districts and the state can make the most of these funds to drive an equitable recovery and emerge with a more student-focused education system.